vignettes/multi-selections.Rmd

 residue number 2.
 Each atom of the selection

-m_sel(resi = 2, chain = "A")
+m_sel(resi = 2, chain = "A") has the specified styles

 applied to it.